-The timing of the Manning Meadow trap set up, first spawn, last spawn, and trap take down have been very similar in recent years (Table 2).
-High snowpack and a late spring thaw in 2019 delayed trap setup about two weeks and egg take about three weeks.
+The timing of the Manning Meadow trap set up, first spawn, last spawn, and trap take down have been very similar in recent years (Table 2), except during 2019 when a record snowpack and late spring thaw delayed the operation by two weeks.
 Since 2014, the first egg take has been conducted within two days of set up due to the high number of ripe female BCT collected during trap installation.
 It has been common for personnel to sort 500-1,000 fish on the day of set up.
-Coupled with the need for only two spawn days, trap operation was completed in only one week's time during 2014-2018, saving both time and effort.
-In 2019, however, sufficient numbers of BCT were not captured during trap set up and the first egg take was conducted one week later.
-The full trap operation was completed in two weeks' time.
+Because only one egg take was scheduled in 2020, trap operation was completed in less than one week's time.

-Results from the 2019 Manning Meadow egg take are summarized in Table 5.
-Total number of eggs collected continued to decrease in 2019 as egg needs have decreased and efforts have been made to avoid collecting a large excess of eggs (Fig. 6).
-In addition, triploid eggs were not collected in 2019.
+Results from the 2020 Manning Meadow egg take are summarized in Table 5.
+The number of eggs collected has decreased in recent years as stocking needs have decreased and efforts have been made to avoid collecting a large excess of eggs (Fig. 6).
+A small excess of eggs were collected in 2020 to compensate for the single egg collection.
 Continued decreases are less likely to occur in the future, since the number of eggs collected in recent years (160,000-200,000) has been deemed sufficient to cover current requested stocking quotas.
-The number of eggs per fluid ounce declined again in 2019 - meaning that eggs were larger on average than those collected in the last ten years (Table 7).
-This is a beneficial trend as larger eggs typically experience improved survival.
-Following a stall from 2017 to 2018, mean length of male and female BCT spawned continued an overall increasing trend observed since 2014 (Fig. 7).
-Despite the increase in size, the mean number of eggs collected from each females has been decreasing since 2015, though the decrease has not been dramatic.
-Male and female BCT spawned had similar size distributions in 2018, though males were slightly larger on average (Fig. 8).
+The number of eggs per fluid ounce increased in 2020, indicating that eggs were smaller than what was observed in recent years (Table 7).
+Mean length of male and female BCT spawned decreased to near mean levels in 2020, halting an increasing trend observed since 2014 (Fig. 7).
+Despite this decrease, the decrease in egg size yielded an increase in the mean number of eggs from each female.
+Male and female BCT spawned had similar size distributions in 2020, though males were slightly larger on average (Fig. 8).

-Percentages of green BCT eggs successfully eyed and converted to stocked fish in 2019 nearly matched the highest levels observed at the Manning Meadow brood (Table 7, Fig. 9).
-A total of 114,418 BCT fingerlings was stocked in 15 waters in fall 2019.
-This total included 4,000 stocked in North Fork Corn Creek to bolster a struggling conservation population, as well as nearly 27,000 sent to the Lee Kay Hatchery to feed warm water brood fish.
-Due to the late egg take dates, growth at Glenwood Hatchery was also delayed and fingerlings were smaller than normal at the scheduled time of stocking.
-Quotas were increased by 30-40% in order to compensate for any reduced survival of smaller fish.
+Percentage of green BCT eggs successfully eyed up in 2020 nearly matched the highest level observed at the Manning Meadow brood, while the proportion of green eggs to stocked fish remained above 50% (Table 7, Fig. 9).
+A total of 98,534 BCT fingerlings was stocked in 16 waters in fall 2020.
+This total included 2,900 stocked in North Fork Corn Creek to bolster a struggling conservation population.
+The remaining 3,600 fingerlings left after stocking out all quotas were dumped.
 Regular quotas for BCT in the southern region are anticipated to be between 60,000 to 80,000 diploid fish going forward.
 Based on trends in rates of egg survival to stocked fish (Table 7), collection should target 170,000-250,000 eggs annually in order to meet these requests.
 The long-term mean measure of eggs per female dictates that 190-280 female BCT could provide enough eggs to fill these quotas.
 Requests for triploid BCT eggs will increase these targets accordingly.

 The annual stocking quota of 15,000 BCT fingerlings has successfully maintained a sufficient population of adult fish for the brood operation.
 Current potential egg production is outpacing regional stocking needs by a large factor and the population level supported by the current quota of 15,000 fish produces more spawners than needed.
-However, it is anticipated that liberalization of the angling harvest limit may remove some of these excess spawners each year.
-If future surveys show that such reduction does not occur, a reduction of the stocking quota or increase in harvest limit may be considered in order to improve growth, mean size, and maximum size.
+The liberalization of the harvest limit has not yielded any noticeable effect on the BCT population or the availability of sufficient spawners during egg takes.
+A reduction of the stocking quota or increase in harvest limit may be considered in order to improve growth, mean size, and maximum size.
 Satisfying angling interests at Manning Meadow Reservoir through both improved fish quality and harvest opportunity may help to further build public support for native cutthroat trout conservation and such interests should be carefully considered in the management of the fishery.